 Attack damage and armor penetration.
 Awesome.
 I don't really have to write something about this I think.
 It's self explaining, isn't it?

 Dont forget to buy all elixiers.
 If you finished you build (if you bought all 6 items) you'll automaticly use the elixier if you buy one.
 But watch out!
 After you used all elixiers you'll be like a shining christmas-tree.
-This will make it easy for your enemys to see if you're using Decoy or not because your double isn't shining like you are.
+This will make it easy for your enemys to see if you're using Warrior Trickster or not because your double isn't shining like you are.

 But they have nice bonuses.
 You'll have to decide on your own if it's worth it.
 But let me tell you: It is.